 I am getting feedback while using the app, what do I do?

 Feedback happens when the microphone picks up the sound from the speaker, which is then projected back through the speaker, thus creating a feedback loop.
-To avoid this, use a uni-directional or cardoid microphone like the one linked above, which only picks up sound from one direction.
-If that does not fix the issue, consider alternative placements for your speaker further away from the mic or experiment with increasing the 'Voice Cutoff Threshold', decreasing the 'Voice Volume' slider, or the volume knob on your amp.
+To minimize this, use a uni-directional or cardoid microphone like the one linked above, which only picks up sound from one direction.
+You may also consider disabling the 'Voice Static' option and lowering or disabling 'Radio Distortion' if you continue to experience issues.
+If none of these suggestions helps, please send a message using the form below.

 My voice is getting cut off, either at the beginning of speech or at the end...